 Once upon a time, but not too long ago, computers breathed, ate, slept, and pushed pencils.
 Computers were people.
 Mrs. Canright was one of the first.

-She was instrumental in early work at NASA’s Jet Propulsion Laboratory back before NASA even existed and long before mechanical, then digital, computers and sensors were considered possible.
+She was instrumental in early work at NASA’s Jet Propulsion Laboratory back before NASA technically existed and long before mechanical, then digital, computers and sensors were considered possible.

 Mrs. Canright and her peers had two advantages back when women were begrudgingly accepted in the workforce during the war years — processing speed and data quality.

-They lost the first — speed — very quickly.
+They lost the first — speed — before long.
 The return of World War II veterans to the job market would have pushed them out anyways, but that’s a whole other thing.

-We’re dealing with the fallout by largely abandoning the second avantage, data quality, today.
+We’re dealing with the fallout from abandoning the second advantage, data quality, today.

 Computers since then have largely exceeded all predictions for how good they are at crunching numbers.
 They were stupidly expensive to maintain, and labor costs — especially for overeducated women hitting a really low glass ceiling — were cheap.
 That quickly flipped.

 Mrs. Canright did complex physics, after all.
-Few can still do this work to this day, but there is a right and a wrong answer in the end.
+Few — maybe less — can still do this work to this day, but there is a right and a wrong answer in the end.
 We don’t need pencil pushers to get there anymore.
 We haven’t for half a century.